grafana/agent/docs/sources/flow/reference/components/loki.write.md

 * `loki_write_sent_bytes_total` (counter): Number of bytes sent.
 * `loki_write_dropped_bytes_total` (counter): Number of bytes dropped because failed to be sent to the ingester after all retries.
 * `loki_write_sent_entries_total` (counter): Number of log entries sent to the ingester.
-* `loki_write_dropped_entries_total` (counter): Number of log entries dropped because failed to be sent to the ingester after all retries.
+* `loki_write_dropped_entries_total` (counter): Number of log entries dropped because they failed to be sent to the ingester after all retries.
 * `loki_write_request_duration_seconds` (histogram): Duration of sent requests.
-* `loki_write_batch_retries_total` (counter): Number of times batches has had to be retried.
+* `loki_write_batch_retries_total` (counter): Number of times batches have had to be retried.
 * `loki_write_stream_lag_seconds` (gauge): Difference between current time and last batch timestamp for successful sends.

 ## Example

-This example creates a `loki.write` component that will send received entries to a local Loki instance without TLS:
+This example creates a `loki.write` component that sends received entries to a local Loki instance without TLS:

 ```river
 loki.write "local" {